davidrot/svelte-micro-router/README.md

 public navigate(url: string, pushState: boolean = true): void

 /**
-* Returns an object with the params from the url.
+* Returns an object with the params from the url cobmined with meta information.
 * @param  {string} url
 * @param  {Route} route
 * @returns Record